tstillwell/iis-perfkit/README.md

 with a .sql extension.

-Any query can use the %log_path% variable in the 'from' clause of to specify the IIS logs to parse.
+Any query can use the %log_path% variable in the 'from' clause to specify the IIS logs to parse.

 `
 FROM %log_path%